RosboneMako/MakoStacked/README.md

 5 BAND EQ<br />
 There are also 10 predefined 5 band EQs available.

-LOW AND HIGH PASS FILTERS
+LOW PASS (FIZZ) AND HIGH PASS (MUD) FILTERS
 As you add gain, you may want to remove bass from the signal.
-Use the High Pass filter for this.
-As you add gain, you will add high frequency harmonics.
-This 'fizz' can be very harsh.
-Use the LOW PASS filter to get rid of the fizz.
+Use the MUD High Pass filter for this.
+Low gain is fine at 50 Hz and super high gain may require 150-180 Hz.

+As you add gain, you will also add high frequency harmonics.
+Harmonics are multiples of the original signal.
+If you distort 1 kHz, you will also get the odd harmonics 3 Khz, 5 kHz, etc to infinity.
+These harmincs sound like a 'fizz' sound and can be very harsh.
+Use the LOW PASS (FIZZ) filter to reduce these high frequency harmonics.

+It is sometimes better to over do the FIZZ filter and add some back using the EQ.
+This gives you better control of the freqs you want to hear.

 IMPULSE RESPONSE<br />
 There is also an Impulse Response section, to add a realistic